ga-dc/wdi7/asking-for-help.md

 Finally, it lets the instructors spread around their bandwidth better!

 ## How?
-Below is a guide for the information that must be included when submitting an issue.
-It is expected that you will try to debug/solve an issue prior to submitting a request for help on Github.

-## Context
-When submitting an issue provide some context as to what the problem is.
-This includes but is not limited to:
+When submitting an issue provide some context as to:
+- What's the problem?
     - What User Story you are currently working on
     - What you are trying to do (in terms of code)
     - Detailed description of the bug or error
     - Relevant code/files/errors (and screenshots if applicable)
     - Gems and/or other technologies being used (if applicable)

-## What have you tried?
+- What have you tried?
-Give information about what you have done to solve the problem.
-Including but not limited to:
     - Documentation you have looked at
     - Steps you have taken to solve the problem
     - Resources you have used

 ## Can students respond to other students' issues?
 **YES!**